 3. Google can cancel your account at any time.

-4. You should use the same name and description for all your ad accounts.
+4. Use the same name and description for all your ad accounts.

 5. You need to have a valid business address for your account.